 \subsection{Linkage system}

-In both fingers, an assembly consisting of a Knuckle Hub, housing both actuators and sensors and the tendon-linkage system, is mounted on the abduction/adduction shaft.
-The assemblies are almost identical, differing only in linkage lengths, whose calculation is explained in this subsection.
-Correct sizing is necessary in order to enable adaptation to different hand sizes.
-Numerous publications describe the variability of human hand motion and dimensions, using in this work various studies as references \cite{chen2011human,mclain2010use,ueki2010development,garrett1971adult,ozsoyattempt,ash1996proximal,kong2017investigation,jones2006human}.
-However, it should be noted that these datasets do not represent the entire human population, as they are limited to specific countries, age groups and professions.
+For both digits, a Knuckle Hub assembly housing the actuators, sensors, and tendon–linkage system is mounted on the ab-/adduction shaft.
+The two assemblies are mechanically identical, differing only in linkage lengths, whose calculation is explained in this subsection.
+Correct sizing is required to enable adaptation to different hand sizes.
+Human hand motion and dimensional variability are well documented in the literature, and multiple references are used \cite{chen2011human,greiner1991hand,ueki2010development,garrett1971adult,ozsoyattempt,ash1996proximal,kong2017investigation,jones2006human}.
+It should be noted, however, that such datasets do not cover the entire human population, as they are limited to specific countries, age groups, or professions.